 Optional ingredients: Sometimes I like to add carrots into the sauce to add in a little more nutrition.
 Once the sauce is cooked you can't even tell they are in there.
 The other optional ingredients (grated Parmesan cheese and fresh herbs) are to sprinkle over the top of the spaghetti when serving it.

 Brown the meat by placing the beef in your skillet and cooking it on medium heat.
 Using a spatula or large spoon, stir the meat occasionally to ensure the beef cooks evenly.
 While doing that, crumble the meat up with your utensil so that it is in smaller pieces to add to the sauce.

 Once the meat is browned, drain off the fat.
 Place the beef into your crockpot.

 Cut up the pepper and onion into small pieces.
 I usually use a green bell pepper but if the grocery store is out of them, I use a red or orange bell pepper.

 If adding in carrots, peel and shred the carrot.
-To finely shred the carrot, I use my lemon zester.
+To finely shred the carrot, I use a lemon zester or cheese grater.

 Place all the vegetables in your crockpot with the browned beef.
 Add in the garlic powder and Italian seasoning.

-Cover the crockpot, and cook on high 4-6 hours or low 6-8 hours.
+Cover the crockpot, and cook on high for 4 - 6 hours or low for 6 - 8 hours.
 Serve over cooked spaghetti noodles.

 Optional: Sprinkle with grated Parmesan cheese.
 If you like, garnish with fresh herbs such as oregano or basil.